Graph minor embedding can affect sampling degenerate ground states using quantum annealing

+We show the dependence of annealing time $\tau$ on the ratio for $J_F \in \{0.5, 1.0, 1.5\}$ in the two types of embedded models.
+In the results of the minimally embedded model in Figure \ref{fig:tau_vs_prob_ratio_centralchain}, for large $\tau$, the ratio is approaching zero in the original model.
+Still, the behavior differs in the embedded model.
+The dependence on chain strength can be confirmed.
+In particular, all the ground states can be obtained fairly when $J_{F}=1$.
+On the other hand, as shown in Figure \ref{fig:tau_vs_prob_ratio_edgechain}, in the redundantly embedded model, for large $\tau$, the ratio converges to zero both before and after embedding.
+Regarding the dependence on chain strength, although differences in the ratio are observed only in the small annealing time region ($\tau < 10^2$), they are not observed in the larger area.

-Next, we analyze the influence of graph minor embedding on sampling results in detail using perturbation theory.
-Following previous approaches\cite{sieberer2018,konz2019a} using perturbation theory has done.
-We define the Hamiltonian around the final time as $\hat{H}(\lambda) = \hat{H}_{0} + \lambda \hat{V}$, where $\lambda > 0$ is a sufficient small coefficient and $\hat{V}$ is a driver Hamiltonian, which is recognized as a perturbation for the target Hamiltonian $\hat{H}_{0}$.
-As mentioned above, we focus on transverse-field $\hat{V} = -\sum_{i=1}^{N} \hat{\sigma}_{i}^{z}$.
+From the numerical results, we found that the chain strength is related to the fairness of sampling ground states, depending on the embeddings.
+Following previous studies ~\cite{sieberer2018,konz2019}, we employ perturbation theory to elucidate this mechanism.
+If we anneal adiabatically, i.e., $\tau$ large enough, the instantaneous ground states are exponentially suppressed, which means towards the end of annealing at $\tau - \lambda$ (for a small $\lambda > 0$) the system is in the ground state of $H\left( \tau - \lambda \right)$.
+This observation is crucial for predicting the probabilities of different degenerate ground states.
+These probabilities are given by squaring the amplitudes of the lowest eigenvector of $H\left(\tau - \lambda\right)$, assuming that the driver's small contribution lifts the degeneracies.
+Because $H\left(\tau - \lambda\right)$ can be viewed as $H_{0}$ perturbed by $H_{1}$, we analyze fair sampling using a perturbative approach.
+We define the Hamiltonian around the final time as $H(\lambda) = H_{0} + \lambda V$, where $\lambda > 0$ is a sufficiently small coefficient and $V$ is a driver Hamiltonian, which is recognized as a perturbation for the target Hamiltonian $H_{0}$.
+As mentioned above, we focus on transverse-field $V = -\sum_{i=1}^{N} \sigma_{i}^{x}$.